hkuadithya/MovieManiac/README.md

 To get this project up and running, please follow these steps...

-1. Create a TMDb account and register for an [API key](https://www.themoviedb.org/documentation/api)
+1. Create a TMDb account and register for an [API key](https://www.themoviedb.org/documentation/api). <br/>This project will not work without your private API key.
-2. Insert your developer API key in the NetworkConstants.java(networkmodule/src/main/java/com/adithyaupadhya/newtorkmodule/volley/constants/NetworkConstants.java) file
+2. Insert your developer API key in the [NetworkConstants.java](networkmodule/src/main/java/com/adithyaupadhya/newtorkmodule/volley/constants/NetworkConstants.java) file
-3. Run the project from Android Studio
+4. Run the project from Android Studio

 ## Powered by these open source projects